 The chaos that night continued until 3 a.m., and the night of August 13 ended with 21 rioters in jail and three police officers in the emergency room.

 The night of August 14 was almost an exact replica of the previous night.
-As dusk fell, some 2,000 young people from outside the U District gathered on The Ave, obviously anticipating further violence.
+As dusk fell, roughly two thousand young people from outside the U District gathered on The Ave, obviously anticipating further violence.
 The events of the previous night began to replay promptly at 10 p.m., when a group of teenagers broke into a TV repair shop on the northwest corner of The Ave and Northeast 43rd Street, and also began looting other stores nearby.

 Squads of cops quickly appeared at that intersection, coming from both north and south and surrounding a crowd of about 200, while a truck-mounted howler sonically swept the street.
 The cops ordered the encircled mass to disperse — but when the officers moved in, there was nowhere for the crowd to go.
 Finally, the police opened a narrow gap onto 43rd Street, and people ran out through a gauntlet of clubs and fists.